raspberrypilearning/persuasive-data-presentation/en/step_4.md

-## Expand and test - User interaction
+## Expand and test – User interaction

-Now its time to add some user interaction to your data visualisation!
+Now it's time to add some user interaction to your data visualisation!

 ![A screenshot of the ISS expedition project.
 The user is asked to input which crew expedition number they would like to explore.](images/user-interaction.PNG)

 --- task ---

 Look at the [**ISS expedition project**](https://trinket.io/python/822033c5b6){:target="_blank"} project.
 It asks the user to choose an ISS expedition to explore.
 The user enters a number and then this number is used to:
-+ access the relevant data for that expedition
++ Access the relevant data for that expedition
-+ draw flags on the ISS based on the data
++ Draw flags on the ISS based on the data
-+ display the relevant expedition data as output for the user
++ Display the relevant expedition data as output for the user

 Could your project do something similar?